Toilet Training Puppies

 The logic is that if you punish your puppy for toileting in the house they will actually think you are punishing them for toileting in front of you.
 They will then become afraid to toilet in front of you outside, instead, holding on and finding a safe, hidden spot to go inside.

 If you are sleeping your puppy inside it's probably best to come up with an enclosure that stops them from wondering around toileting in areas you don't want them to while you are asleep.
 Probably the best setup I've seen is a puppy play pen connected to a crate, with a litter tray at the end furthest from the crate/bedroom.
-Newspaper or paper towel should suffice in the tray for one puppy.
+Newspaper, paper towel or litter pellets (never kitty litter) should suffice in the tray for one puppy.
 It's not a good idea to close puppies in crates until they have developed some bladder/bowel control (can reliably hold on for more than five hours), so they don't make a mess in the crate between toilet stops.
 It's important to keep their "bedroom" clean.